kmagusiak/odoo-connect/README.md

 So the following code on the server, will add one to every line ordered quantity or fail and do nothing.
 However, ORM client libraries will perform multiple steps, on a failure, already executed code was committed.
-You can also end with race conditions where some other code sets product_uom_qty to 0 before you increment it.
+You can end with race conditions where some other code sets product_uom_qty to 0 before you increment it.

 	lines = env['sale.order.line'].search([